 Student loan forbearance differs from that of deferment as you are responsible for all the interest that accumulated regardless of it being subsidized or not.

 Before you consider going through with student loan forbearance or deferment, you should go do some research and find out if your interest will accumulate or not.
-Also, know how each option will end up costing you over the period of the loan.
+Also, know how each option will end up costing you throughout the loan.

 Most often, other than any true economic or financial hardships, you should find that an Income-Driven Repayment plan might end up becoming a better choice than any sort of forbearance and deferment.